awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-security.md

 }
 ```

-To import data from Athena and Amazon Redshift, you must grant an IAM role permission to access the following prefixes under the default Amazon S3 bucket in the AWS Region Data Wrangler is being used in: `athena/`, `redshift/`\.
+To import data from Athena and Amazon Redshift, you must grant an IAM role permission to access the following prefixes under the default Amazon S3 bucket in the AWS Region Data Wrangler in which is being used: `athena/`, `redshift/`\.
 If a default Amazon S3 bucket does not already exist in the AWS Region, you must also give the IAM role permission to create a bucket in this region\.

-Additionally, if you want the IAM role to be able to use the SageMaker Feature Store, SageMaker Pipeline, and Data Wrangler job export options, you must grant access to the prefix `data_wrangler_flows/` in this bucket\.
+Additionally, if you want the IAM role to be able to use the Amazon SageMaker Feature Store, SageMaker Pipelines, and Data Wrangler job export options, you must grant access to the prefix `data_wrangler_flows/` in this bucket\.

  Data Wrangler uses the `athena/` and `redshift/` prefixes to store preview files and imported datasets\.
 To learn more, see [Imported Data Storage](data-wrangler-import.md#data-wrangler-import-storage)\.

 Data Wrangler uses the `data_wrangler_flows/` prefix to store \.flow files when you run a Jupyter Notebook exported from Data Wrangler\.
 To learn more, see [Export](data-wrangler-data-export.md)\.

-Use a policy similar to the following to grant the permissions described above:
+Use a policy similar to the following to grant the permissions described in the preceding paragraphs\.

 ```
 {